 These word meanings and name derivations of

-California plants have been taken from a variety of sources
+California plants have been taken from a variety of sources.

-which are listed on a separate page.
 I am not an expert

 in Latin or Greek, and I make no firm guarantees as to the accuracy